Speed of convergence in the Central Limit Theorem for the determinantal point process with the Bessel kernel: Proof of Lemma

 \section{Proof of Lemma \ref{2:bess_diff_est}}

 In this section Lemma \ref{2:bess_diff_est} is established.
 Our calculations follow Basor and Ehrhardt \cite[Lemmata~2.6, 2.7, 2.8]{Basor_2003}.
-First, recall some estimates for trace norms of operators. \begin{proposition} Let $K$ be an integral operator on $L_2[R, \infty)$ with the following kernel
+The section goes as follows.
+In Propositions \ref{4:est_separable}, \ref{4:trunc_trace} and Corollary \ref{4:trunc_corr} we establish estimates on trace norms of integral operators with kernels of certain forms.
+Then we recall necessary properties of Bessel functions.
+Lastly, we proceed to the proof of Lemma \ref{2:bess_diff_est} after proving properties of functions in the introduced space $\mathcal{B}$ in Lemma \ref{4:B_space_prop}. \begin{proposition} Let $K$ be an integral operator on $L_2[R, \infty)$ with the following kernel

 where $h_1, h_2, a$ are some measurable functions.
 Then there is an estimate

 if the right-hand side is finite. \end{proposition} \begin{proof} Let $f, g\in L_2[R, \infty)$.
 Denote $h^t_i(x) = h_i(x, t)$, $i=1, 2$.
 Then we have